-- 1. Describe a time in your life when you resigned, quit, or were ready to so. - 2.
+- 1. Describe a time in your life when you resigned, quit, or were ready to do so. - 2.
 What is it like to feel like a failure at what you are doing? - 3.
 What makes a person feel that his or her work is meaningful? - 4.
 Is there someone at your workplace who is extremely discouraged?
 Why?
 What might you do to bring meaning to that person's work? - 5.
 Some jobs make people feel little.
 What are the five most underappreciated occupations? - 6.
-Since God is no stranger to small, what might God say to the five occupations you listed?
-Is there any way that these people might hear this affirmation now?
+How would you encourage people in the five occupations you listed?
+Is there any way that these people might hear this affirmation now? - 7.
 If you had a to-do list from this chapter, what is on it for the coming week?